-|Departs||Los Angeles (LAX)|
+|Departs||Los Angeles (LAX) (flight schedule)|

-|Travel Style||This moderately-paced, locally hosted tour includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|
+|What to Expect||This moderately-paced, locally hosted tour includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|

 Now is your chance to take a once-in-a-lifetime Asian adventure vacation to Japan.
 Japan is a wonderful and fascinating destination.
 It's also very expensive—unless you're traveling with Friendly Planet!
-Our affordable vacation to Japan lets you explore this ancient yet modern country for a truly remarkable price without compromising on quality.
+Our affordable Japan tour package lets you explore this ancient yet modern country for a truly remarkable price without compromising on quality.
 Fly to Japan via Singapore Airlines, voted the world's #1 airline for safety, comfort and service.
 Stay at beautiful and well-located 4- & 5-star hotels throughout the country, enjoying a lavish buffet breakfast daily.

 Visit Tokyo, Japan's modern capital, Kyoto, ancient capital for over 1000 years, and Osaka, considered Japan's spiritual heartland, plus lots of other sites in between on this exceptional 10-day tour of Japan.
 But don't wait to reserve your spot!
 The ideal touring season for Japan is short, and at these prices, space will go very quickly.

 Want to stay longer?
-Unfortunately, we don't offer early departures or late returns on this package.
+Unfortunately, we don't offer late returns on this package.